luckymarmot/ThemeKit/README.md

 In case needed (for example, if drawing is being cached), you can observe when theme changes to refresh the UI or to perform any theme related operation.
 Check *"Observing theme changes"* on [Usage](#usage) section above.

-### Are images theme-aware as well?
-Partially: currently, only pattern images (defined as `NSColor(patternImage:)`) are supported.
-We hope to add support for theme-aware `NSImage`'s in the future.

 ### I'm having font smoothing issues!
-You may run into font smoothing issues, when you use text without a background.
+You may run into font smoothing issues, when you use text without a background color set.
 Bottom line is, always specify/draw a background when using/drawing text.

   1. For controls like `NSTextField`, `NSTextView`, etc: